turbonemesis/constitution/CONSTITUTION.md

 #### Section 4 – Legislation

-A. Definition – The term “rule” shall be any act of the Senate that shall command a change throughout one or more codebases.
+A. Definition – The term “rule” shall be any act of the Senate that shall command a change throughout the codebase.

-B. Definition – The term “proposal” shall be any legislation intended to become a new "rule" that has yet to be approved.
+B. Definition – The term “proposal” shall be any new legislation intended to become a "rule" that has yet to be approved.

 C. Any new proposal's filename shall begin with the date in YYYY-MM-DD format, followed by a brief title of it's contents, followed by "proposal". (ie. 2021-04-22-github-code-review-proposal.md)

 D. Proposals shall be submitted electronically with supporting documentation via a github pull-request to the "./rules" folder in the following format:

-1. Title must be written single spaced
+1. Title
-2. Indicate whether it is adding/replacing/removing a rule
+2. Indicate whether it is adding, replacing, or removing a rule
 3. Define the programming language(s) affected by the rule, if any
+4. Indicate the type of change proposed: "Style guide rule" or "Other"
-4. List stakeholders
+5. List stakeholder(s)
-5. List sponsor(s)
+6. List sponsor(s)
-6. Provide a thorough description of the proposed rule
+7. Provide a thorough description of the proposed rule and the intended scope of the change proposed.

 E. A "proposal" will only be allowed to be voted upon if the proposal has at least one (1) additional senate sponsor, in addition to the senate author.

 F. A "proposal" will only be considered a new approved "rule" once a simple majority of Senators vote for passage of the proposal. (each active voting member only has one vote)

-G. A historical record of all the votes and all proposals shall be kept--regardless of whether they were ultimately approved or not.
+G. A historical record of all the votes cast and all proposals voted on shall be kept up-to-date in github on each proposal.

-H. Any newly passed "proposals" shall immediately be merged into the "rules" folder within this repo, and all members must be notified of the new rule. [./rules/](./rules/)
+H. Any newly passed "proposals" shall immediately be merged into the "rules" folder within this repo, and all active members must be notified of the new rule. [./rules/](./rules/)

 ### Article VI - Constitutional Amendments